 - Except for workflow management, all the features are similar to PandaDoc’s in Proposify

-- Proposify is creatively more open in case of image and table editing, which allows you to create more beautiful and professional proposals.
+- Proposify is creatively more open in image and table editing, allowing you to create more beautiful and professional proposals.

-- Features like signature, variables are easy to use in PandaDoc so you can play around these easily.
+- Features like a signature, and variables are easy to use in PandaDoc so you can play around with these easily.

 - Proposify’s snippets feature gives your major content customization options for multiple documents.

 - PandaDoc’s Table of Content feature is useful for long documents with multiple sections.

 Computan uses Proposify because its integration features align well with its technology stack.
 We were looking at the price and the partner program of both.
 We got to a demo quicker with Proposify and also with their partner program being a bit smaller we felt we could get a bigger footprint there.
 Proposify also had a certification program.

 The competition is neck to neck.
 I personally liked PandaDoc because I know and use Photoshop regularly.
 But, I think in general comparison, Proposify wins this battle for two major reasons

 - You don't need additional designing software for image editing on any page.
 So, marketers who want to make brilliant and appealing proposals but don't have the designing skills can easily make their way through Proposify.